mrtoy-me/esphome-tas5805m/components/tas5805m/README.md

 ```

 ## Sensor
-Under the tas5805m sensor platform, one sensor under configuration heading
-**faults_cleared:** can be optionally configured.
-This sensor counts the
-number of times a fault was detected and subsequently cleared by the component.
+One tas5805m platform sensor can be defined configuration heading **faults_cleared:** can be optionally configured.
+This sensor counts the number of times a fault was detected and subsequently cleared by the component.
 ```
 sensor:
   - platform: tas5805m